This post may include affiliate links; see our disclosure policy.

 *Don’t use a silicone baking mat, since these can also make the Brussels sprouts less crispy.
 If you don’t have parchment paper, you can skip it and roast directly on the sheet.

-Other Brussels sprout recipes you may enjoy
+More Brussels sprout recipes

 This popular veggie is delicious any night of the week, for easy weeknight meals or entertaining.
 Here are a few more Brussels sprout recipes you might enjoy:

-- Go for classic Roasted Brussels Sprouts
+- Go for classic roasted Brussels sprouts.

-- Mix up Parmesan Brussels Sprouts or Roasted Brussels Sprouts with Garlic
+- Mix up Parmesan Brussels sprouts or roasted Brussels sprouts with garlic.

-- Go for Steamed Brussels Sprouts, Sauteed Brussels Sprouts, or Shaved Brussels Sprouts
+- Go for steamed Brussels sprouts, sautéed Brussels sprouts, or shaved Brussels sprouts.

 I wanted a simple recipe and this was it.
 The sprouts came out great!